-- Dedicated Careers classes at Years 9-12 - Participation in the Work Experience program at Year 10 - Participation in a work readiness program at Year 10 - Excursions to careers and study expos, and university open days - Assistance in tertiary course selection, VTAC preferences and applications for Year 12 students - Access to Careers Corner, noticeboard and resources including tertiary study course guides, career pamphlets, gap year options, VTAC publications and more Students and parents are welcome to contact the Careers Counsellor, careers teacher, Yr 11 and 12 Teaching and Learning Coordinator, Yr.
-11 and 12 Coordinator, VCE VM Coordinator or VET Coordinator at any time to arrange an appointment.
+- Dedicated Pathway classes at Years 9-12 - Participation in the Work Experience program at Year 10 - Participation in a work readiness program at Year 10 - Excursions to careers and study expos, and university open days - Incursions from a variety of university and tertiary institutions - Assistance in tertiary course selection, VTAC preferences and applications for Year 12 - One-on-one guidance with our careers counsellor. - Access to Careers Corner, noticeboard and resources including tertiary study course guides, career pamphlets, gap year options, VTAC publications and more

+Students and parents are welcome to contact the Careers Counsellor, Pathways Teachers, Year 11 and 12 Teaching and Learning Coordinator, Year 11 and 12 Year Level Coordinator, VCE VM Coordinator or Christian Life Group teachers for support and guidance.